project-chip/connectedhomeip/examples/ota-requestor-app/efr32/README.md

 ## Running the OTA Download scenario

--   Bring up the Open Thread Border Router as discussed in examples/lighting-app/efr32/README.md and get its operational dataset.
+-   Bring up the OpenThread Border Router as discussed in examples/lighting-app/efr32/README.md and get its operational dataset.

 -   On a Linux or Darwin platform build the chip-tool and the ota-provider-app